nickoala/telepot/REFERENCE.md

 **on_message(msg)**

 Called when a message is captured by this object's `listener`.
+Subclass must implement.

 **on_close(exception)**